kostadin-t/btp-terraform/units/unit_2/lesson_2/README.md

-# Unit 2.2 - Applying the Terraform setup to SAP BTP
+# Unit 2 Lesson 2 - Applying the Terraform setup to SAP BTP

 ## Goal 🎯